ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

    ssh <username>@ngale-bastion-1.ncsa.illinois.edu

-After entering the ssh command, you will be prompted to enter your password, followed by a prompt to send a push to the Duo app.
-After you have approved the push, you may enter the SSH command using the hostname of your login node.
+After entering the ssh command, you will be prompted to enter your password, followed by a prompt to send a push to the Duo app (both of which you will not see on the screen).
+After you have approved the push, you will be at a prompt on ngale-bastion-1 node that will look something like this:

+..

+   [csteffen@ngale-bastion-1 ~]$

+At that prompt, enter an SSH command using the hostname of your login node:

+..

+   ssh <your_username>@ng-<yourgroup>01

+so for example, if your username is "hirop" and you group name is "biology" then your final ssh command might look like this:

+..

+   ssh hirop@ng-biology03

+In this case, you would been specifically told that "ng-biology03" would be your node to use for your computations.

 **Note on Duo**